lazyfrosch/docker-registry-cleanup/README.md

 Docker Registry Cleanup
 =======================

-This is an **example** repository on how to clean up a Docker registry / distribution software.
+This repository shows you how to clean up a Docker registry / distribution software data storage.

 Docker registries tend to hog the disk with no longer used layers and images.
 While there is a way to remove repositories and tags, there is no good way to remove old layers and untagged images.